 This was the most powerful performance I have ever seen.
 It is gut-wrenching.
 I so admire all these men and women who have the courage to share, to stand up and let the world know what they feel and what their journey has been like, what makes them who they are.
 As difficult as it is to watch and hear it actually provides a ray of hope.
 If we can hear and understand one another maybe, just maybe we will learn to respect and love one another.

-For more information about setting up screenings and workshops contact Teya at firstname.lastname@example.org
+For more information about setting up screenings and workshops contact firstname.lastname@example.org

 Philadelphia Police Inspector, Altovise Love-Craighead and Theater of Witness Artistic Director, Teya Sepinuck